-- Bonita BPM V7 provides users with a BDM API.
+- Bonita V7 provides users with a BDM API.
 An example of how it can be used to retrieve the business data stored in BDM is illustrated below:

 - The BDM API can be utilized to retrieve the business data value, object query etc.